 When it comes to Christmas prints, my favourite are buffalo check and plaid.
 I always like to have both of them on hand at home.
 So, when I had the idea to make a quick and easy decorative banner for the holidays, it only took seconds to decide which fabric to use!
 I hope you like my Buffalo Check Christmas Banner!

 *This post contains affiliate links.
 For more information, please read my disclosure policy*

-I just so happened that I had everything I needed for this project on hand already.
-Don’t you love when that happens!
+I happened to have everything I needed for this project on hand already.
+Don’t you love it when that happens!